code-lucidal58/python_inception/oop_1.md

 first one to be called when the object is created.
 To repeat, this function is implicitly called after object is created.
 Therefore, it will not be appropriate to call it the constructor.
 Rather, it is the initializing function, for initializing attributes.
-All methods have their first attribute as the object itself.
+All methods(procedural attributes) have their first attribute as the object itself.
 This parameter is by convention called `self`.
 Of course, there are exceptions to the first parameter being the object itself.
 ```python
 class Book:
     def __init__(self, title, price):